Ferid-d/HTB-WalkThroughs/Fluffy/README.md

 > [+] p.agila added to SERVICE ACCOUNTS

 ##### Step 2 — Shadow Credentials Attack on winrm_svc
+If we have GenericWrite permission on a user and there is a CA user, we immediately decide to try **"ForcePasswordReset"** and **"Shadow Credentials"** attacks to get that user's account.
 Using `certipy`, a Key Credential is injected into the `winrm_svc` account to retrieve its NT hash.

 ```bash